 The voting for this inaugural radio award ended up being between Radio 4's three Friday night series (The Now Show, The News Quiz and Armando Iannucci's Charm Offensive).
 In the end, Hugh Dennis and Steve Punt's show just edged out in front.

 Worst Radio Entertainment Show 2008: Act Your Age.
 Of those that voted in this category, almost 100% of people selected this as their least favourite 2008 radio panel show.
 It is perhaps not surprising as it was clear from very early on that Act Your Age was going to struggle - on the first show, one of the panellists delivered the Dr Who knock-knock joke in a desperate attempt to get a laugh!

 Outnumbered, Gavin & Stacey and The Inbetweeners all had a shot at the top prize this year, however Peep Show just edged ahead in the voting.
 It was a very close thing so thanks to everyone who cast a vote - they all counted.

-This is the additional award we keep behind each year to hand out to the show, person, channel, or indeed whatever else we think deserves some extra recognition.
+This is the award the Editors of British Comedy Guide hand to the show, person, channel, or indeed anything else comedy related they think deserves some extra recognition.